MichaelFowler1/home-security-auditor/README.md

 ## Caveats

-- Only scan networks you own.
-You do, so this is fine — but the script doesn't enforce it.
 - First run will surprise you.
 Most home networks have 10-25 devices and a few you forgot about.
 - nmap vuln scripts produce false positives.
 The LLM is prompted to flag them; spot-check before acting.
 - UPnP enumeration only works if your router has UPnP enabled.
 If it's off (good!) you'll see 0 mappings.